dpankros/uiuc_cs513_project/part_2/README.md

 | `lowest_price`   | 394297.0     | 285647.0    | 27.6%      | 0.0        | 0.0       | 1035.0     | 180000.0  | 1.0        | 29.5      |
 | `highest_price`  | 394297.0     | 285647.0    | 27.6%      | 0.0        | 0.0       | 3050.0     | 180000.0  | 1.6        | 36.6      |

+- `name` has had similar names normalized and clustered resulting in an 18% decrease in unique values.
+- `description` wasn't changed
+- `menus_appeared` and `times_appeared` were re-caclulated based on the menus/menu_items/menu_pages actually in the data.
+Thus, zero is no longer a viable result and neither are negative numbers.
+Truthfully, the semantic difference between these two columns is unclear.
+- `first_appeared` and `last_appeared` similarly were drawn from actual data from menus/menu_items/menu_pages but it was clear that not all the values contained there are accurate.
+The data was examined and the true range of values _appeared to be_ between 1852 and 2024.
+These values were, thus, constrained to be in this range.
+- `lowest_price` and `highest_price` were re-caclulated based on the menus/menu_items/menu_pages.
+While the statistics above a truncated to one decimal point.
+The actual values are greater than zero, albeit small -- 0.01 and 0.005, respectively.

 ##### `Menu`

 | Column               | Count Before | Count After | Count Impr |